Feeds From Other Sites

 • VoteRiders’ Executive Director Lauren Kunis sat down with acclaimed Broadway producer Jeffrey Seller to discuss his new memoir, “Theater Kid,” and the role that art, storytelling, and civic engagement can play in building a stronger, more representative democracy.
 The post Broadway’s Jeffrey Seller on the Power of Theater and Art in Democracy appeared first on VoteRiders.

 • Patrick lost his license, job, and housing after a car accident.
 VoteRiders covered the costs and helped him get a new ID, opening doors to employment, medical care, and voting.
-The post How to Get Help Replacing ID Docs When You Can’t Afford Them appeared first on VoteRiders.
+The post How to Get Help Replacing ID Docs When You Can’t Afford Them: Patrick’s Story appeared first on VoteRiders.

 The Lincoln Project